dnmfarrell/perltricks-static/content/article/mock-apis-for-free-using-json-schemas.md

     "categories": "data"
   }

 [JSON::Schema::ToJSON](https://metacpan.org/pod/JSON::Schema::ToJSON) is a module which takes a [JSON schema](http://json-schema.org/), and generates a data structure compliant with the schema.

-### Synopsis

-Here's a quick script to generate JSON based on a schema:
+Here's a quick script to generate a data structure based on a schema:

 ``` prettyprint
 #!/usr/bin/perl